Diabetes and Your Feet

 it’s at risk for infection.

-When your feet become numb, they are at risk for becoming deformed.
+When your feet become numb, they are at risk of becoming deformed.
 One way this happens is through ulcers.
 Open sores may become infected.
-Another way is the bone condition Charcot (pronounced “sharko”)
+Another way is the bone condition Charcot (pronounced “sharko”) Foot.

 This is one of the most serious foot problems you can face.
 It warps the shape of your foot when your bones fracture and disintegrate, and yet you continue to walk on it because it doesn’t hurt.
 Diabetic foot ulcers and early phases of Charcot fractures can be treated with a total contact cast.

 The shape of your foot molds the cast.
 It lets your ulcer heal by distributing weight and relieving pressure.
 If you have Charcot foot, the cast controls your foot’s movement and supports its contours if you don’t put any weight on it.